The Assassination Of Jesse James By The Coward Robert Ford

 —Director Andrew Dominik

-The Assassination Of Jesse James By The Coward Robert Ford was co-financed for $30 million by Warner Bros and the short lived private equity hedge fund Virtual Studios, which invested $528 million into six WB films.
+The budget for The Assassination Of Jesse James By The Coward Robert Ford was $30 million and it was co-financed by Warner Bros and the short lived private equity hedge fund Virtual Studios, which invested $528 million into six WB films.
 Warner Bros also split the worldwide marketing costs with Virtual and before Virtual would see back any revenue, WB would have to recoup its P&A spend and receive a 12.5% distribution fee.

 Filming completed in 2005 with a fall 2006 release planned, but Jesse James was delayed over a year when Warner Bros and director Andrew Dominik disagreed over the editing of the film.
 The original cut was over four hours long and after months of additional trims, it went down to three hours, then two hours and forty minutes and numerous versions of the film were tested.
 While Jesse James was in release limbo, Virtual Studios saw their huge investment in WB’s 2006 films Poseidon and The Good German vanish.
 Then WB gave up on the commercial potential of the movie and dumped The Assassination Of Jesse James By The Coward Robert Ford.